 During the master's programme, students gain enhanced theoretical knowledge and comprehensive practical experience of related concepts, which allows them to improve the way in which a company finds what it needs to produce a product or service and deliver it to its customers.

-The subjects of supply chain management, purchasing and logistics are fundamental areas in the Supply Chain Management master’s programme.
+The subjects of supply chain management, purchasing and logistics are fundamental areas in the Supply chain management master’s programme.
 The courses included in the programme plan handle topics such as production, transportation, lean management, marketing and manufacturing.

 Master's programme structure

 The master's programme runs for a duration of two years, leading to a Master of Science (MSc) degree.
 During each year, students can earn 60 credits (ECTS) and complete the programme by accumulating a total of 120 credits.
 Credits are earned by completing courses where each course is usually 7.5 credits.
 The programme contains compulsory courses, elective courses and a master’s thesis.
-There are five compulsory courses that together provide students with a comprehensive and solid knowledge base in SCM.
-In the third semester, students can specialise and develop expertise in one of three profile areas:

 Compulsory courses year 1